albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 flight plan type (IFR or VFR) and the minimum altitude of the used airway segments.

-The cruise speed is ignored and produces a warning if found.
+The cruise speed is ignored when reading and produces a warning if found.
+Generating a description from a present flight plan uses the cruise speed from the loaded aircraft performance file (:doc:`AIRCRAFTPERF`) and the cruise altitude as set in :ref:`flight-plan-altitude`.

+Note that you can modify the flight plan in parallel on the map or in the flight plan table.
+Move the ``Flight Plan Route Description`` aside to do so.
+You have to transfer the plan to the dialog by clicking ``Load from Flight Plan`` after doing changes in the background.
+Click ``Create Flight Plan`` before doing changes on the map or in the flight plan table.

 .. figure:: ../images/routedescr.jpg

           A route description that was read successfully with a few warnings about ignored elements.
-The waypoint ``LLL`` could not be found.
+The waypoint ``INVALID`` could not be found.
 Speed, altitude, SID and STAR were recognized.

 Buttons
 ~~~~~~~

--  ``To Clipboard``: Copy the current description as plain text to the
+-  ``To Clipboard``: Copy the current description as plain text to the clipboard.
-   clipboard.
 -  ``From Clipboard``: Insert text from clipboard into the input field.
    The inserted text is converted to upper case and all invalid
    characters are removed from the text before reading.
--  ``Update from Flight Plan``: Create the route string from the current
+-  ``Load from Flight Plan``: Create the route string from the current
-   flight plan again.
+   flight plan.
 Use this after changing settings with drop down
-   menu button.
--  ``Read Route Description``: Reads the route description and displays
-   any messages, warnings and errors in the bottom half of the dialog.
-   The current flight plan is not affected by this action.
--  ``IFR`` / ``VFR``: Defines the type of the generated flight plan and
-   the automatically determined cruise altitude.
+   menu button or after modifying the flight plan on the map or in the flight plan table.
 -  Menu Button |Menu Button|: ``Write`` denotes flight plan to
    description and ``Read`` denotes description to flight plan.
    You can tear off the drop down menu from the button by clicking on the dashed line on top of it.